Bargmann Invariants and Correlated Geometric CP-Violating Structures in Neutral Meson Systems: Introduction

 In particular, we analyze third-order and fourth-order BIs constructed from sequences involving heavy and light mass eigenstates together with decay-projected states.
 These invariants encode interference effects arising from the combined action of meson mixing and decay amplitudes, providing a geometric characterization of \CP-sensitive phase structure.
 Furthermore, by expressing the decay amplitudes in terms of CKM matrix elements, we obtain quartic combinations that share analogous rephasing-invariant weak-phase structure to that of those appearing in the Jarlskog invariant.
 This enables a direct comparison between geometric and conventional measures of \CP violation across different neutral meson systems.
 In addition, this formalism allows the BI structure to be related to experimentally measurable parameters governing time-dependent \CP asymmetries, thereby connecting the geometric foundation with observable quantities.

 Building on this structure, we introduce a ratio constructed from third- and fourth-order invariants

 where $\Delta_3(f)$ denotes the third-order BI associated with a single decay channel $f$, and $\Delta_4 (\equiv \Delta_4(f,g))$ involves a cyclic sequence incorporating two decay channels $f$ and $g$.
-This ratio provides additional insight beyond individual invariants.
-While the third-order quantities probe single-channel interference effects, this ratio isolates nontrivial correlations between the \CP-sensitive parameters associated with two distinct decay channels.
+This ratio provides additional insight beyond individual invariants, with its structure determined by finite combinations of mixing- and decay-induced interference parameters.
+While the third-order quantities probe single-channel interference effects, this ratio isolates nontrivial correlations between the \CP-sensitive parameters associated with two distinct decay channels, including phase-phase and mixed interference contributions.
 As a result, it captures inter-channel geometric phase structures that cannot, in general, be factorized into independent contributions, thereby extending the BI framework to correlated multi-channel interference structures.
 This construction also facilitates a direct connection with experimentally measurable quantities governing time-dependent \CP asymmetries, strengthening the link between the geometric formulation and observable signatures.
-These results demonstrate that Bargmann invariants provide a geometric framework for analyzing both single-channel and correlated \CP-violating interference effects in neutral meson systems.
+These results demonstrate that BIs provide a geometric framework for analyzing both single-channel and correlated \CP-violating interference effects in neutral meson systems.
+Finally, we briefly comment on the extension of this framework to sequential (cascade) decay processes, where higher-order Bargmann invariants can be constructed to encode correlated interference effects across multiple stages of evolution.